sofienesafta/mongodb-kafka/README.md

   * Wait for MongoDB, Kafka, Kafka Connect to be ready
   * Register the Confluent Mongodb sink Connectors
   * Create 2 kafka Topics normal_data and urgent_data
-  * Create a kafka Consumer of nurse_group to send a real-time email message alert related to urgent_data topic.
+  * Create a kafka Consumer of nurse_group to send a real-time email Alert message related to urgent_data topic.

 ### 2. Run the python data generator application